The symbolism in these banners developed

 which in the original Greek refers to a large full body shield.
 The

-wings on the shields go with the wings the woman of Revelation 12 who
+wings on the shields go with the wings of the woman of Revelation 12 who

 represents God's People.
 She gets the wings of an eagle in Revelation

 12:14 so she can fly and be kept from harm away from the enemy of mankind.
-"But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint" (Isaiah 40:31)
+"But they that wait upon the Lord Yahovah shall renew their strength.
+They will mount up with wings as eagles.
+They will run and not be weary.
+They will walk and not faint" (Isaiah/Yeshayahu 40:31)

-Her name is Hephzibah (or Hephzi-bah/Heftzi-Vah/Hafzbah), which means "My delight is in her" (Isaiah 62:4)
+The woman of God's People is named Hephzibah (or Hephzi-bah/Heftzi-Vah/Hafzbah), which means "My delight is in her" (Isaiah/Yeshayahu 62:4)

 The name comes from the Hebrew root "hafz" meaning "guarding" or